elysemontano/elyse-lecture-notes/rails/active-record-validations-specs.md

 Create a new Rails app in the appropriate folder: $ rails new validations -d postgresql -T

 # Lecture
-Validations are Active Record statements that are added to the model class and will run each time you create or update the instance to validate or check the data is being given is what you want.
+Validations are Active Record statements that are added to the model class and will run each time you create or update the instance to validate or check the data that is given is what you want.

 When working with the Countries database last week, we ran into some instances where we were dealing with a lot of null values, which behaves differently than 0.
 This ultimately is not a good practice to setup your database to have multiple null values in a column.

 When creating data and the database, we want to be thoughtful of the structure we are providing and also thoughtful of the actual data that is being provided.
 We want to be cautious to prevent a user from accidently adding incorrect data, or in some cases can be malicous.

-Validations ensure that the data that gets passed in are what we are expecting.
+Validations ensure that the data that gets passed in is what we are expecting.

 $ cd validations
 Create a database: $ rails db:create